amitshekhariitbhu/Android-Debug-Database/README.md

 Now open the provided link in your browser.

-Important : Your Android phone and laptop should be connected to the same Wifi Network.
+Important : Your Android phone and laptop should be connected to the same Network (Wifi or LAN).

 You will see something like this :